 Archana Das is a research enthusiast.
-She likes to write about trendy topics and put her thoughts on them.
+She likes to write about Indian culture, tradition, epics and food.

 The United States CDC (Centers for Disease Control and Prevention), WHO (World Health Organization), and public health officials have advised wearing face coverings to prevent the spread of coronavirus, which causes COVID-19.
 A coronavirus is a group of RNA viruses that cause diseases in birds and mammals.

 Different Types of Face Masks

 People are now wearing different face masks to prevent COVID-19 symptoms.
 Most times, face-covering helps minimize the effects of droplet spread from sneezes, coughs, and conversation.

 1. Cloth Face Mask

 This face mask is recommending for public use in this coronavirus crisis.
 It is a standard, everyday use face mask.
 You can wear it while going out to buy groceries or any other open public place.

 This cloth mask called Bandana offers some protection against this universal medical dread.
 Droplets can spread over eight feet, as per the research from Florida Atlantic University.
 Tying it over your mouth can help you reduce about four feet.

 3. Disposable surgical masks

 Surgical masks are thin and paper-like, usually come in white and light blue colors.
 As per the 2013 study in Aerosol Science and Technology, surgical face masks can filter out 60% of smaller, inhaled particles, which were published.
 It can also help to stop droplets, splatters, and sprays spread.
 It decreases the fear of getting affected.
 The study has also shown that wearing masks in public spaces can reduce the spread of respiratory infections.
 However, surgical masks are made to use more than once, and you are suggesting disposing of them after use.